fairuz-anadi/tutorial/README.md

-this is just for practice
+# This is just for practice